teamniteo/handbook/people/benefits.md

 ## Productivity Allowance

 The Productivity Allowance is a monthly budget that can be used to pay for any expenses that you believe can improve your work.
-Some examples of such expenses (but definitely not a finite list):

-* Attending a conference, a training or a similar event.
-* A new phone, computer or monitor.
-* A good microphone and camera for meetings.
-* A good work chair or a standing desk.
-* Internet connection with a static IP at a reputable provider.
-* Membership of a local hackerspace.
-* Subscription to an online or offline course.
-* A gadget such as a Kindle or a smart watch.
-* A Raspberry PI to play around with and learn new things.
+Some examples of such expenses (but definitely not a finite list): attending a conference, a training or a similar event, an online course, a new phone, computer or monitor, a good microphone and camera for meetings, a good work chair or a standing desk, an Internet connection with a static IP at a reputable provider, a membership of a local hackerspace, a gadget such as a Kindle or a smart watch, a Raspberry PI to play around with and learn new things, etc.

 In other words, would something boost your productivity and creativity?
 Good, feel free to buy it with your allowance, no questions asked.

-### Allowance budget
+### Allowance Budget

 The current monthly allowance budget as of *January 2018* is:

- * Niteans: _€125_
+ * Niteans: _€125 ($150)_
  * Founders: _€250_

 The monthly budgets compound every month, so whatever you do not spend this month, you can use the next month, or the one after.